gabalese/mondo-python/README.md

 login process deprecated.
 You're now expected to go through the oauth process in order to get an access token.

-I've included an utility script do help you do that:
+I've included an utility script do help you to do that.
+Simply run:

 `python -m tools.get_access_token`